longdt219/speechtranslation/README.md

 # Speech Translation/Alignment
 This is the implementation of our NAACL paper titled.
-An Attentional Model for Speech Translation Without Transcription
+``An Attentional Model for Speech Translation Without Transcription''

 #### Getting started